 If you’ve spent much time around computers, you probably have a favorite.
 Maybe you’re a Mac-only person.
 Maybe you’re a PC gamer who wants to create YouTube content, and you only want to use laptops with AMD processors.

 Regardless of which group you fall into, you’ve got an opinion.
-So when it’s time to upgrade your hardware for video production, you’ve got a starting point for your search.
+So when it’s time to upgrade your hardware for video production basic to advanced video editing, you’ve got a starting point for your search.
 But you know what else is a popular starting point?

 Like most lists about gear or software, a lot of the factors in a “best [insert product here]” decision will be subjective.
 The sort of video projects you work on may come with certain requirements or specs that another filmmaker wouldn’t even think about.

 By setting ourselves a $1,000 price tag, we’re putting a hard cap on the possibilities.
 (Otherwise, this list might be 20+ items long.)
 Now you might think that finding a video editing laptop with a lot of processing power will be too expensive.
 That you're going to need an epic, Black Friday-tier discount to find a killer laptop for less than $1,000.

 The good news is that it's not actually that hard to find a machine with decent performance specs.
 Lucky for you, we've done the hard work of tracking down the best deals and top picks so you can have easy access to the best laptops for video editing under $1k.

 Some of the devices we're going to be looking at today are:

 And yes, a few of these picks are technically over budget.
 But they're in the general price range, and all you need is one good sale (or an Amazon gift card) to make your dreams of finding a great video editing laptop for under $1,000 come true.

 Choosing the right laptop for your video editing tasks

 But first, let's give ourselves some guidelines before we dive into the search for a budget laptop for your video editing needs.